Neuroimmunology-UiO/gather/README.md

 2. **Create the Environment**:

-    Use the `environment.yml` file to create the environment.
-This will install all necessary dependencies.

     ```bash
     conda env create -f environment.yml
     ```

 3. **Activate the Environment**:

-    Once the environment is created, activate it using the following command:

     ```bash
     conda activate gather-env
     ```

 ### Installing Dependencies Separately

-If you prefer to install dependencies manually or using `requirements.txt`, you can follow these instructions:

 1. **Create and activate a conda environment** (optional but recommended):